Lisbonese: A peculiar folk – What we hate and love about the Lisbonese people

 Where there is a folk, there are stereotypes or things that characterize the local people in a rather funny, than serious way.

-When we approach a new culture, we have certain images in our heads, of how the local people are.
+When we approach a new culture, we have certain images of how the local people are, influenced by media.

 Every single nation has its own stereotypes and awkward manners.